 We know that there are a lot of new things for the children to learn when they move year groups and the same is true for their parents.
 For many years we have run a successful transition meeting for new Foundation Stage Parents in June.
 In the last year we introduced similar transition meetings for parents of children moving to Year 1/2, Year 3/4, and Year 5/6.
+In 2015, we ran this as one evening and it was very well attended.

 We strongly recommend that all parents make the effort to come to these evenings as they provide you with vital information about what the increased expectations are of the new year group as well as the practical day-to-day changes.
+There have been a number of changes to the National Curriculum as well as the way it is assessed.
+The Transition Evening gives parents an insight into these expectations and helps prepare them for supporting their children.